DUNE/computing-training-202112/setup.md

 {: .language-bash}

 where XX is a number from 01 to 15.
 If you experience long delays in loading programs or graphical output, you can try connecting with VNC.
-More info: Using VNC Connections on the dunegpvms.
+More info: [Using VNC Connections on the dunegpvms][dunegpvm-vnc].

 ## 3. Get a clean shell
 To run DUNE software, it is necessary to have a 'clean login'.
 What is meant by clean here?
 If you work on other experiment(s), you may have some environment variables defined (for NOvA, MINERvA, MicroBooNE).
 Theses may conflict with the DUNE environment ones.